 He also hosts the Kentish Poetry Championship, a county-wide slam partnered with Margate Bookie.
 In 2018 and 2019, The Bookie Slam was featured as part of Faversham Literary Festival to sold-out crowds.

 In the past, he has organised events for Margate Soul Festival, ran a poetry micro-residency scheme for Margate Festival (in 2018 and 2019 as part of the Turner Prize Festival) and hosted gigs in Canterbury, Faversham, Herne Bay and Whitstable.

 From 2018 to 2019, Connor was Poetry Editor for Thanet Writers, a CIC dedicated to supporting local writing talent.
-He is responsible for curating the public submissions of poetry that come though, often providing the first publishing credit for many writers.
+He was responsible for curating the public submissions of poetry that came through, often providing the first publishing credit for many writers.
 He has since stepped back to take the role of Contributing Editor to focus on his own work.